asc-es-iot/asc-esp32-iot-board/modules/w25qxx/README.md

 ## Code Explanation

-A few things to note about the SPI Flash memory module:
+> [!NOTE]
-- Since the module is a secondary storage module, it should retain information written to it even when power is disconnected
+> - Since the module is a secondary storage module, it should retain information
+> written to it even when power is disconnected
-- The flash module requires that to write to a certain address in the module, the existing data in that address must be erased initially
+> - The flash module requires that to write to a certain address in the module,
+> the existing data in that address must be erased initially

 ```arduino